 Using hosts file to override DNS settings for your PC

-A lot of people don't realize that when you make a request to the Internet using your local computer it first checks a local copy of the hosts file for an entry and only if one isn’t present it goes out to the Internet DNS servers.
-Therefore there's an opportunity present for you to redirect example.com only for your own PC if you wanted to!
+A lot of people don’t realize that when you make a request to the Internet using your local computer it first checks a local copy of the hosts file for an entry and only if one isn’t present it goes out to the Internet DNS servers.
+Therefore there’s an opportunity present for you to redirect example.com only for your own PC if you wanted to!
+Because there are also Affordable Mac Repairs in ipswich stores where you can get cheap laptops to try out these steps.
 Here are the easy steps:

 - Open file explorer and navigate to C:\Windows\System32\drivers\etc.